mdickson4/Disaster-Management-and-Recovery/README.md

 # Disaster-Management-and-Recovery
-A repository for TCS to experiment on
+A repository for experimentation, discovery, and the creation of collaborative tools intended for the disaster management and recovery industries.